 - Reduction of vagal reflexes to intubation.

-- Specific indications - eg, prevention of infective endocarditis.
+- Specific indications - eg, prevention of infective endocarditis with antibiotics.

 Premedication is traditionally given intramuscularly but the oral route is preferred for children and those with bleeding disorders.
-Premedication is usually given 1-3 hours pre-operatively.
+Premedication is usually given 20 minutes to three hours pre-operatively.
 Topical anaesthetic creams (eg, EMLA®) are often prescribed for children before cannulation.

-The practice of premedication has changed over a period of a few decades.
+The practice of premedication has changed over the last few decades.
 The use of strongly sedative drugs (eg, morphine and hyoscine) to aid smooth induction and reduce salivation has been abandoned with the advent of modern intravenous and inhalational anaesthetic agents, which have far fewer side-effects and a faster onset of action.
 Other factors that have reduced the use of a sedative premedication include:

 - Increasing use of day-case surgery.

-- Same-day admissions - patients often do not find a bed until just before surgery.
+- Same-day admissions - patients often do not get a confirmed bed until just before surgery.

 - Changes to the surgical list, making the timing of drug delivery difficult.